Quark-Gluon Plasma and Topological Quantum Fields Theory: Conclusions

 \section{Conclusions}

-In this paper, we show remarkable connection of low energy effective field theory of quark-gluon plasma with topological quantum field theory, and with hydrodynamic theory.
-In many aspects the deconfined quark-gluon plasma phase of strong interaction system is analogous to the topological phase in condensed matter systems.
-In fact, the central argument of the paper is that it is indeed a topological phase \cite{Zhitnitsky:2013hs}.
+In this paper, we show remarkable connections between a low energy effective field theory of QGP and a topological quantum field theory, and a hydrodynamic theory.
+In many aspects the deconfined QGP phase of strong interaction system is analogous to the topological phase in condensed matter systems.
+In fact, the central argument of the paper is that it is indeed a topological phase which is also argued in \cite{Zhitnitsky:2013hs}.
 The low energy degrees of freedoms in the topological phase are incompressible quantum fluids which are analogous with the nearly perfect quark-gluon liquid around $T_{c}$ discovered at RHIC.
 Bosonization approach makes an effective description to the topological phase and low energy topological fluid possible, due to the fact that a gauge theory with massive fermions and the bosonized description share the same topological limit.
 Below the massive scale, which is expected several times of $T_{c}$, the bosonization approach is valid, and the effective action Eq.(\ref{eq:effective-action}) is the central result of the paper, which is suggested as an infrared fixed point action for the QCD system coupling to an U(1) external source.
-In such a theory, the quark-gluon plasma is effectively described by two types of fluids, more precisely, by hydrodynamics continuity equations of charge current and spin/angular momentum current.
-The smallness of pressure and bulk viscosity of the quark-gluon plasma around $T_{c}$, as well as the charge fractionalization of the excitations are naturally explained from its topological nature.
+A hydrodynamic interpretation of the gauge theory requires a non-trivial value $\theta=\pi$.
+In such a theory, the QGP is effectively described by two types of fluids: charge current and spin currents, governed by hydrodynamics continuity equations.
+They represent the low energy collective modes about the topologically ordered state.
+The exotic phenomenon of QGP discovered at RHIC, for instance the smallness of pressure and viscosity around $T_{c}$, as well as the charge fractionalization of the excitations, seem much easier to be understood by its topological nature suggested in the effective theory.
 Both the electric and magnetic components are equally important and half-half mixing in the quark-gluon liquids, which is also topologically originated.
 Indeed, the electric-magnetic self-duality is closely related to achieving a small value of diffusion constant and $\eta/s$, making the quark-gluon liquids most perfect liquids.